 [i] The majority opinion is that the female form is more beautiful that the male form.
 But I would argue that our conditioned biases, the options women have to beautify themselves, and the fact that women are heavily encouraged to maintain their appearance, use makeup, and wear their hair long is a major reason why females are more attractive than their male counterparts.

-[ii] Statistics claim that eating disorders- which are highly influenced by our curated beauty standards- have the highest mortality rate of any mental illness.
+[ii] Studies claim that eating disorders- which are highly influenced by our curated beauty standards- have the highest mortality rate of any mental illness.
 Moreover, the unrealistic images presented in advertisements and on social media platforms contribute to anxiety, depression, loneliness, and suicidal thoughts.

-Although this image has no professionals behind it, please remember that this photograph would not represent what I would look like if I didn’t put some effort into my appearance on a daily basis.
+Although this image has no professionals behind it, please remember that this photograph would not represent what I would look like if I didn’t put effort into my appearance on a daily basis.